unlaunch/documentation/_docs/sdks/java-sdk.md

 compile group: 'io.unlaunch.sdk', name: 'unlaunch-java-sdk', version: '0.0.4'
 ```

-For the latest version of the SDK, please refer to the [Maven Repository](https://mvnrepository.com/artifact/io.unlaunch.sdk/unlaunch-java-sdk).

 ## Initializing a New Unlaunch Client Instance

+### SDK Architecture

 In a nutshell, here is how this SDK works:

 1. You initialize the client using one of your project's [SDK keys](sdk-keys).
 The SDK key uniquely identifies the environment within the project and all feature flags in it.
-2. When you build the client, it starts a *background task* to download all active feature flags and configuration data and store them in an in-memory cache.
-This process can take some time depending on the size of the data.
-We'll discuss this process in detail later.
+2. When you build the client, it starts a *background task* to download all active feature flags and configuration data and stores them in memory.
+This process can take a few seconds depending on the size of the data.
 3. You can wait for the initialization to complete using the [`awaitUntilReady`](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchClient.html) method.
 You must pass a timeout value as an argument so it doesn't block your application forever.
 3. After the initialization is complete, you can evaluate feature flags using the public [`getVariation`](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchClient.html) method.

+### Initialization

-So to initialize the client, you'll need an SDK key.
-SDK Keys are available on the **[Settings](https://app.unlaunch.io/settings)** page under **Projects** tab.
-Once you have it ready, you can initialize a new client as following:
+To initialize the client, you'll need an SDK key.
+SDK Keys are available on the **[Settings](https://app.unlaunch.io/settings)** page under the **Projects** tab.
+There are several different types of [SDK keys](sdk-keys) for each environment.
+Make sure you copy the *Server Key* for this SDK.
+Once you have the SDK Key, you can initialize a new client as following:

 ```java
 UnlaunchClient ulClient = UnlaunchClient.create("INSERT_YOUR_SDK_KEY");